2011 Hetherington House Occupation: Hetherington House

 Hetherington House, at 13 University Gardens, was acquired by the university in 1956.
 The building was formerly used as a place for postgraduate students and staff to meet, and is believed to have been the first University Research Club of its kind established in the UK.
 The building was named after Hector Hetherington, principal of the university between 1936 and 1961.
 Its final incarnation was as the Hetherington Research Club (HRC), which additionally permitted mature student membership alongside staff and postgraduates.

 The Hetherington Research Club ceased operating in February 2010 due to financial problems.
 The university later stated that they were unwilling to continue supporting the club after the Student Finance Sub-Committee rejected two proposed business plans on the grounds that they lacked financial viability.
 The building was largely unused until the occupation commenced on 1 February 2011, but was scheduled to be redeveloped by the university.

 The occupation

 The occupation maintained a schedule of film screenings, talks, workshops and performances since the start of February.
 The occupation met 3 times each week to discuss progress and future direction.

-Several notable figures visited and supported the occupation including Green Party politicians Patrick Harvie (MSP) and Martha Wardrop (councillor), singer-songwriter Billy Bragg, singer-songwriter David Rovics, Scottish Makar Liz Lochhead, writer A. L. Kennedy comedian Mark Steel, Scottish poet Tom Leonard (poet), comedian Josie Long, comedian Jeremy Hardy, writer Louise Welsh, writer Owen Jones and film and television director Ken Loach.
+Several notable figures visited and supported the occupation including Scottish Green politicians Patrick Harvie (MSP) and Martha Wardrop (councillor), singer-songwriter Billy Bragg, singer-songwriter David Rovics, Scottish Makar Liz Lochhead, writer A. L. Kennedy comedian Mark Steel, Scottish poet Tom Leonard (poet), comedian Josie Long, comedian Jeremy Hardy, writer Louise Welsh, writer Owen Jones and film and television director Ken Loach.